 Depending on the stage of growth, the rice terraces always look a bit different: everything from mini plants in standing water to lush green nature is possible.

 Getting there & Parking: From Campuhan Ridge Walk, several trails lead north to the Tegalalang rice terraces.
 We like to stick with the side streets (eg. Jalan Suweta) and avoid the main roads.
-Parking is possible on the roadside at the rice terraces with no problem.
-We never had to pay a parking fee, but we have also heard the opposite.
+There are two larger (paid) parking spaces at each entrance gate.

 Gunung Batur – Spectacular Volcanic Landscape